Softvelum/hlsdumper/README.md

 At the moment it works for VOD content only.
 Let us know if there's a need for live stream dumping, it's possible to implement that as well.

+Please also take a look at Nimble Streamer: https://wmspanel.com/nimble

+It's a software media server capable of live and VOD streaming over various protocols.
+You can check all of its HLS features here: https://wmspanel.com/nimble/hls

 This script is released under GPLv3 license: http://www.gnu.org/licenses/gpl.html

-Please also take a look at our Nimble HTTP Streamer: https://wmspanel.com/nimble It's the HTTP streaming server capable of MP4 transmuxing to VOD HLS, UDP MPEG-TS to ABR HLS generation and also re-streaming HLS as edge server.